flyway/flywaydb.org/documentation/configuration/authentication.md

 In order to log in to your database, the typical approach is to set your username and password in the Flyway [configuration file](/documentation/configuration/configfile).
 This however has some concerns:

-- These are stored in plain text - anyone can see your credentials
+- These properties are stored in plain text - anyone can see your credentials
 - Your credentials must be supplied in every configuration file you use
 - You may not have access to these credentials, and someone else needs to configure them securely